turingschool/front-end-curriculum/lessons/module-4/background-sync.md

 This gets trickier when you have multiple people editing the same content on an application.
 Think about when you're using git and you run into a merge conflict.
 Who's to say that Person A's change on December 12th isn't actually supposed to take precedence over Person B's change on December 13th?

 One thing that will help solve these challenges in the future is the `periodicSync` API, which is still in progress and not yet available.
 (The [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/periodicSync) is sparse, to say the least.)
-This would allow us to periodically fetch data from a server at given intervals to keep up-to-date with any data changes that are occuring at the same time we are working locally.
+This would allow us to periodically fetch data from a server at given intervals to keep up-to-date with any data changes that are occurring at the same time we are working locally.

 While we wait for this spec to be finalized, the old-fashioned solution to this problem would be to continuously fire off a fetch request that polls your server for the latest data.
 It's not ideal, as this code cannot be entirely run in the background of a service worker, but it gives us a solution for the time being.